csoroz/CIPs/CIP-1694/README.md

 Instead of specific dedicated fields in the transaction format, we could instead use the existing transaction metadata field.

 Governance-related metadata can be clearly identified by registering a CIP-10 metadata label.
-Within that, the structure of the metadata can be determined by this CIP (exact format TBD), using an index to map the vote or proposal id to the corresponding metadata URL and hash.
+Within that, the structure of the metadata can be determined by this CIP (exact format TBD), using an index to map the vote or governance action ID to the corresponding metadata URL and hash.

 This avoids the need to add additional fields to the transaction body, at the risk of making it easier for submitters to ignore.
-However, since the required metadata can be empty (or point to a non-resolving URL), it is already easy for submitters to not provide metadata, and so it is unclear whether this makes the situation worse.
+However, since the required metadata can be empty (or can point to a non-resolving URL), it is already easy for submitters to not provide metadata, and so it is unclear whether this makes the situation worse.

 Note that transaction metadata is never stored in the ledger state, so it would be up to clients